ankur-gupta/ankur-gupta.github.io/_posts/2018-08-11-setup-spark-cluster-on-aws-emr.md

 AWS provides an already configured
 [JupyterHub installation](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-jupyterhub.html)
 but we will **not** use the AWS-provided installation.
-Instead, we will install our own jupyter package on the cluster and use that instead.
+Instead, we will install our own jupyter package on the cluster and use that.
 This is because the AWS-provided JupyterHub installation runs within a docker container and deprives the end user (which is you and me) of many python and jupyter benefits.
 It also adds another layer of complexity to an already complicated Spark cluster setup.
-The AWS-provided JupytrHub installation does provide us with some features that we don't really need at this time.
+The AWS-provided JupyterHub installation does provide us with some features that we don't really need at this time.
 The increased complexity in the AWS-provided installation makes it difficult to install and use python packages (such as pandas and numpy).